joewlos/activitypubdantic/README.md

 [FastAPI](https://fastapi.tiangolo.com/) uses Pydantic models to validate [request bodies](https://fastapi.tiangolo.com/tutorial/body/).
 After importing **ActivityPubdantic** models directly, developers can automatically validate requests and then use the `get_class_from_model()` function to smoothly interact with the ActivityPub JSON.

-In the following example, when the same `Like` activity is sent in the POST request to `/outbox`, the request body is validated by FastAPI and loaded into an **ActivityPubdantic** class to produce clean JSON.
+When the same `Like` activity is sent in the POST request to `/outbox`, the request body is validated by FastAPI and loaded into an **ActivityPubdantic** class to produce clean JSON.

 ```python
 import activitypubdantic as ap